 If that’s not for you, try on the following questions until you have a good understanding of who you are and what drives you:

-- What do you absolutely dislike (generally in life and at work)?
+What do you absolutely dislike (in general, in your personal and professional life)?

 → Do you agree or disagree?

 → Did they miss anything that you deem very important? 💡 We’ve created an easy to use document so you can map out this whole process, download ithere. 👈

 Step 2: Find your vision or North Star goal

 Now that you have a full picture of who you are and what motivates you, it's time to find your vision or 'north star' goal—the guiding light that directs your path towards success.

 A vision or north star goal is not just about vague short-term aspirations without clear benefits.
 It's about setting a single goal that guides you in everything you do.